 formation options

-Most of us in this community are here because we find the support we offer each other is important and because we wish to explore watchfulness and surrender as something other than a thought experiment, a self-improvement project or an expression of sexuality.
+The women in this community are here because we find the support we offer each other is important and because we wish to explore watchfulness and surrender as something other than a thought experiment, a self-improvement project or an expression of sexuality.
 On our own journey, we have found that an awareness of watchfulness and surrender colors every aspect of our daily existence.
 We have discovered that the spiritual, intellectual and sexual contexts of a surrendered life complement each other so well that they create a seamless view of life and how it’s meant to be lived by women who are unafraid of their own often suppressed instincts.

 We have come to see that many wish to find a way to take some of what we have learned into their own lives and to leave us in return some of their own experiences and insights.
 The online forum under the name of The Submissive Wife Project arose in response to that simple set of desires.
 It became the heart of our community, and a concurrent need to formulate ways of embracing the values of the Project in a way that makes sense to women with complex, demanding lives so that their formation as submissive women is anchored in a set of principles that support their choices.
+It grew rapidly.

-It’s hard to balance that understanding with our own wishes to avoid using this site as a way of recruiting anyone for anything.
+It’s hard to balance that understanding with our own fervent wishes to avoid using this site as a way of recruiting anyone for anything.
 We understand that most women coming to this site will be content to harvest the information we offer and use it in their private lives as they think best, and we obviously encourage this first and above all.

-For those who wish to take a more active role in the development of this community and in their own formation, we suggest first, an overarching view: the key to formation is to learn obedience.
+There are two important rules of formation: one is to learn obedience.
 To come here with a specific goal in mind is commendable.
 But these processes, and the way we live in them, are all predicated on an understanding of what it is to be obedient, no matter the object of that surrender.
 Whether you want to control a weight problem or engage in a fitness program or seek better harmony in your marriage, first learn obedience.

 Formal approaches to formation

 Formation options are listed below, but participation in any of these can be deceptively complex.
-If you need more information, always feel free to query the sister serving as community administrator by sending an email to admin@watchfulness.org.
-All of these options require community membership – the first option below – as a prerequisite.
+If you need more information, always feel free to query the sister serving as community administrator by sending an email to [email protected].

 Community Study and Discussion.